kojiromike/magento-retail-order-management/docs/TROUBLESHOOTING.md

 The intended audience for this guide is Magento system integrators.
 You should review the [Magento Retail Order Management Extension Overview](OVERVIEW.md) and [Installation and Configuration Guide](INSTALL.md) before proceeding.

-Knowledge of [TBD], is assumed in this document.

 ## Contents

 - [Common Configuration Problems](#common-configuration-problems)